-Skin cancer has become one of the most common type of cancer in the last couple of decades.
+Skin cancer has become one of the most common types of cancer in the last couple of decades.
 More people have been diagnosed with some form of skin cancer than every other kind put together in the last 30 years or so.
+The best defense is how to detect skin cancer in an early stage.
 There are two categories skin cancer is classified in – Melanoma and Nonmelanoma (Basal Skin Carcinoma and Squamous Cell Carcinoma).

 1- Asymmetrical Moles

 – Cancerous moles tend to be asymmetrical.
 This means that the shape isn’t symmetrical and the best way to test this is by drawing an invisible line along the middle of the mole.
 Do both the parts of the mole match up to each other?
 If it helps, you can use a sharpie to draw an actual line as well.
 If the parts are not in symmetry, it could be a problem and you should see a doctor.

 – Regular moles that crop up in your body have smooth edges.
 If you have moles in your body that come with jagged edges or irregular edges, they might not be average moles at all.
 In this case, you should have a loved one inspect all your body (especially the hard to reach areas) and consult a doctor.